 These conditions include diabetic neuropathy and peripheral vascular disease.

-Diabetic neuropathy: is the loss of normal nerve function and occurs due to damage to the nerves that causes a decrease in sensations in the feet.
-The damage that diabetes causes to the nerves is called neuropathy, and it is a complication that leads to loss of sensation in the feet.
+Diabetic neuropathy: is the loss of normal nerve function and occurs due to damage to the nerves that cause a decrease in sensations in the feet.
+The damage that diabetes causes to the nerves is called neuropathy, and it is a complication that leads to loss of success in the feet.

-People with diabetes usually cannot feel when something has irritated them, when they have sustained injuries such as wounds, scratches, or even skin punctures.
-A small wound like a scratch or a blister can progress to a very serious infection in a matter of hours.
+People with diabetes usually cannot feel when something has irritated them when they have sustained injuries such as wounds, scratches, or even skin punctures.
+Minor damage like a scratch or a blister can progress to a severe infection in hours.

 Peripheral vascular disease: is a condition that affects blood flow and makes it difficult for a cut or wound to heal.
 Diabetes damages blood vessels, decreasing blood flow to the feet.

-Poor blood circulation weakens the bones of the feet and can cause them to disintegrate, as well as the joints of the foot and even those of the ankle.
-That is why as a consequence of this condition, people with diabetes are at high risk of having foot injuries.
+Poor blood circulation weakens the bones of the feet and can cause them to disintegrate and the joints of the foot, and even those of the ankle.
+As a consequence of this condition, people with diabetes are at high risk of having foot injuries.

-Normally when the diabetic patient fractures a bone in the foot, it is likely that they will not notice it due to the damage suffered by the nerves and can continue to walk with the injuries increasing the damage causing serious fractures or dislocations.
+Usually, when the diabetic patient fractures a bone in the foot, it is likely that they will not notice it due to the damage suffered by the nerves and can continue to walk with the injuries increasing the damage-causing severe fractures or dislocations.